 Visiting Jungfrau on a tour

-This guided day trip to Jungfrau from Interlaken gives you the best of both worlds, with your journey there using the Eiger Express gondola and your journey back using the Wengenalp Railway to Lauterbrunnen and then back to Interlaken, without any stress on your side.
+This guided day trip to Jungfrau from Interlaken (save 10% with promocode FINDINGALEXXKLOOK) gives you the best of both worlds, with your journey there using the Eiger Express gondola and your journey back using the Wengenalp Railway to Lauterbrunnen and then back to Interlaken, without any stress on your side.

 With this day tour you can’t get any discounts for travel pass though, so if you have a Swiss Travel Pass or Eurail Pass you’ll need to just book the tickets yourself to make use of the discount.